dappcenter/relayer-proto/README.md

 #### Getting started

-Install dependencies and build the project w/ `npm i && npm run build`
+Install dependencies and build the project w/ `npm run build`

 Then run `docker-compose up -d` to start the relayer containers.

 The relayer uses a convention called `Engines` which provides functionality to different implementations of the lightning network.

-LND-Engine is currently installed on the relayer.
-To start the engine, use `npm run lup`.
-See below for additional commands

-NOTE: Docker will try to bind to ports 27017/28492 on your host/local machine.
-These are ports for mongo/relayer respectively.

-NOTE: We only expose the mongo port so you can attach a GUI to it like [Mongo Compass Community](https://www.mongodb.com/download-center#compass)

-Additionally, we use the [JavaScript Standard Style](https://standardjs.com/) for our project.
+We use the [JavaScript Standard Style](https://standardjs.com/) for our project.
 Make sure to download a plugin for your prefered editor.

+NOTE: Docker will try to bind to ports 10111/27017/28492 on your host/local machine.
+These are ports for lnd/mongo/relayer respectively.

+NOTE: Mongo port is exposed so you can attach a GUI to it like [Mongo Compass Community](https://www.mongodb.com/download-center#compass)

 ### Commands